Shad0w-ops/H.I.V.E/README.md

 ### 7) Metadata

-This module is used to find the metadata of PDF, Image & video files to use it put your target file in the Meta folder in its designated area then provide the script with the name of the file (include extention) and you will get the metadata output.
+This module is used to find the metadata of any file you provide for example (camera lense, dimensions, location, etc...) to use this module just provide the full path of the file or just drag and drop the file onto the terminal and hit Enter

 ## API Status Table